 Guitar Lessons in Northampton Massachusetts

 Joe Belmont has been identified as a master teacher.
-For more than twenty years he has taught jazz guitar on the Performance Faculty at Amherst College in Amherst Massachusetts.
-Joe is also currently Director of Jazz Studies at the Northampton Community Music Center in Northampton, Massachusetts.
+For more than twenty years he has taught guitar and theory at Amherst College in Amherst Massachusetts.
+Joe was also Director of Jazz Studies at the Northampton Community Music Center in Northampton, Massachusetts.

 For information about lessons, fill out Joe’s contact form below.